11ty/11ty-website/src/docs/layouts.md

 * You can use any template language in your layout file—it doesn’t need to match the template language of the content: an `ejs` template can use a `njk` layout.
 * Layouts can include subdirectories: `layout: "layouts/base.njk"` maps to `_includes/layouts/base.njk`.
 * You can have a [separate folder for Eleventy layouts](/docs/config/#directory-for-layouts-(optional)) if you’d prefer to have them separate from your _includes_ folder.
-* If you omit the file extension (for example `layout: mylayout`), Eleventy will cycle through all of the supported template formats (`mylayout.*`) to look for a matching layout file.
-(This is slower, though)

 Next, we need to create a `mylayout.njk` file.
 It can contain any type of text, but here we’re using HTML: